RHofsaess/XBuffer/scripts/reporting/README.md

 - `reporting.sh`: It sources the venv, exports the `environment.txt` to be accessible for the push script, runs the checks and optionally pushes the data to OS.
 - `reporting_with_mm.sh`: It sources the venv, exports the `environment.txt` to be accessible for the push script, runs the checks pushes the data to OS and optionally sends mattermost alerts.
 - `run_checks.sh`: This script runs all checks and returns a json as a string.
 This can be read-in by a push script.
 Everything is also logged to `logs/reporting`.
-- `./systemd`: folder containing the user units for automatization.
+- `./systemd`: folder containing the user units for automation.
 - `xrootd_influx_exporter.py`: Script for listening to UPD, digesting the xml of the xrd summary monitoring, and pushing it to influxDB.
 - `xrootd_influx_exporter_flat.py`: Same but in flat format (like json).